sarefo/sarefo.github.io/DuoNat/tools/Claude files/DuoNat main start prompt.md

-This file gives some context about what the app is about, what I'm trying to achieve and so on.
+This file gives some context about what the DuoNat app is about, what I'm trying to achieve and so on.
 Please take its content into account when answering a prompt.

 # App overview
 ## Main workflow
-The web app DuoNat has the following functions:
+The web app DuoNat has the following goals:
-1) provide a simple, elegant main screen, where the user is presented with two images of two taxa from iNaturalist.
+1. provide a simple, elegant main screen, where the user is presented with two images of two taxa from iNaturalist.
+2. help the user learn to distinguish the two presented taxa, based on visual clues
+3. be engaging and addictive, helping the user to explore biodiversity, and become better at identifying taxa

-The structure of the game is like this: one "session" consists of an arbitrary number of "rounds".
-During a session, the two taxa don't change.
+The nomenclature for the game is like this:
++ the whole time from starting up the app to closing it is called a "run".
+It can have one or more "sessions", which in turn can have one or more "rounds"
++ during one session, the same two taxa are presented throughout.
++ each round, a different pair of images from those two taxa are presented, and the user needs to guess which one is which.

 A session can get its two taxa either randomly from a list of taxon pairs (in taxonPairs.json), or defined by the user.
-The latter can happen by providing the two taxa in the URL as optional parameters, or by defining them inside the app using the "Enter pair" dialog.
+The latter can happen by:
++ providing the two taxa in the URL as optional parameters, or
++ by defining them inside the app using the "Enter pair" dialog.
 If no URL parameters are provided, the first session after the app starts up loads a random pair from the taxon pair list.
-Other options are accessed via the "Random pair" (loads a random pair from the taxon pair list) or "Select pair" (let's the user select a pair from the taxon pair list) options.
+Other options are accessed via
++ the "Random pair" (loads a random pair from the taxon pair list) or
++ "Select pair" (let's the user select a pair from the taxon pair list) options.

 ## Sharing
 + the user can easily share the currently active taxon pair by tapping on the "Share" icon.
 This creates a link to the app with the two taxa encoded in the URL.